 Failure to comply with these regulations can result in significant financial implications, including fines and penalties.
 Moreover, non-compliance can damage an organization’s reputation and erode customer trust.

-Therefore, organizations must prioritize compliance within their privacy program by developing robust policies, procedures, and controls that protect individual rights while minimizing risk exposure.
+Therefore, organizations must prioritize compliance within their privacy program by developing robust policies, procedures, and controls that protect individual rights while minimizing the risk of data exposure.

 Regulatory Risks